Grab a group discount and take your team to TC Sessions: Mobility 2021 – TechCrunch

 Mobility mavens, June 9 will be here before you know it, and that means it’s time to get your strategy ducks in a row for TC Sessions: Mobility 2021.
-You want to make the most of your time at this one-day virtual intensive featuring interactive presentations with the mobility industry’s top movers, shakers and startup dream makers, amirite?
+You want to make the most of your time at this one-day virtual event featuring interactive presentations with the mobility industry’s top movers, shakers and startup dream makers, amirite?

 Take your team to increase your ROI.
-Right now, you can grab a group discount — at the early bird price — when you buy a block of four or more tickets to TC Sessions: Mobility.
+Right now, you can grab a group discount — at the early-bird price — when you buy a block of four or more tickets to TC Sessions: Mobility.
 Don’t procrastinate.
 At $70 per pass, you’ll save a couple hundred bucks — but only if you make your purchase by May 5, at 11:59 pm (PT).

 Like the old expression says, if you want to go fast, go alone.
 If you want to go far, go together.
 You’ll cover more ground and discover more opportunities with your whole team at your side.